 - 4 tablespoons unsalted butter (1/2 stick), frozen

 - 3/4 cup plus 1 tablespoon heavy cream

 - 1 large egg

-- Turn the dough out onto a lightly floured surface and, with lightly floured hands, shape into a circle.
+- Turn the dough out onto a lightly floured surface.
+With lightly floured hands, knead about 1 or 2 turns to help the dough stay together, then shape it into a circle.
 Use a rolling pin to roll the dough to about 1/2-inch thickness.
 Dip a 2-1/2-inch biscuit cutter in some extra flour, tap off the excess, and stamp out as many scones as possible.
-Reroll and stamp until you have a total of 12.
+Gently reroll and stamp until you have a total of 12.